tianyhe/stocktwits_scraper/README.md

 - The platform of the user (if any)

 More details of the information will be stored as a json file for further parsing.
-The selected thumbnails will be stored in two separate csv files for further analysis.
-The message details and the user details can be associated with the message ID.

 ---

 ## Output

+All historical scraped data up to the new scrape time will be stored in two separate json files. - `./data/message.json` and `./data/user.json`
+  * new scraped message data will be added to the 'message.json' file
+  * new scraped user data will be added/updated to the 'user.json' file (no duplicates will be added)

+The selected thumbnails will be stored in two separate csv files for further analysis. - `./data/message.csv` and `./data/user.csv`

+Data from each scrape will be stored in the `./data/scrape_data` folder name by the scraped date.

+The message details and the user details can be associated with the message ID.

-### Example of json out file:
+### Example of the message json output file:

 ```json
 [